Oceania Area Championships in Athletics

-The Oceania Athletics Championships is an athletics event organized by the Oceania Athletics Association (OAA) for the World Athletics (WA) (formerly the IAAF) member associations of the Oceania region.
+The Oceania Athletics Championships is an athletics event organized by the Oceania Athletics Association (OAA) for the World Athletics (WA; formerly the IAAF) member associations of the Oceania region.

+The event has been held jointly with the Under-20 Championships since 1994, Under-18 Championships since 2000, the Para Championships since 2022, and the Masters Championships since 2024.

+History

 First held in 1990 in Suva, it was initially conceived as a quadrennial event; however, after the second edition in 1994, the championships changed to a biennial event.
 After the 2010 championships, there were significant changes in the format of the competition.
 Now being held as a regional championships (in 2011 and 2012), the associations were divided into two divisions based on their geographical location (either east or west).
 However, the competition was revised back to its original format as an area championships in 2013.

-The event has been held jointly with the Under-20 championships since 1994 and Under-18 championships since 2000.
-For the first time in 2014, para-athletics events were included in the championships.

 Since the inaugural championships in 1990 (up until 2017), unlike the rest of the OAA member federations, only Australia and New Zealand send their second tier teams to compete in the championships.
-This was to allow pacific island nations to be competitive and challenge for medals.
-However, in 2019, the championships became a fully tier-one competition when the then IAAF (now World Athletics), made a change in the qualification system for the 2019 World Championships in Doha as well as the 2020 Summer Olympics set for Tokyo.
-The rule change saw athletes would only qualify for either competition through their World Athletics ranking points.
-This meant that continental championships were now offering more points under the WA world rankings system.
+This was to allow Pacific Island nations to be competitive and challenge for medals.
+However, in 2019, the championships increased in competition status with the then IAAF (now World Athletics) changing the qualification criteria for the 2019 World Championships in Doha and the 2020 Summer Olympics, whereby athletes could qualify through World Athletics ranking points: continental - ie. area - championships were granted 'tier-one' status offering more ranking points under the WA world rankings system.